Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Look in some of your cook books and see what they say.
 A lot of them, especially ones that are put out by churches and organizations have pages of information like that, either in the front or the back.
 That is an awfully big party for a one year old.
 What will he expect as he gets older?

 It is easy to check online for the amounts you need to serve groups.
 Personally I would have made the Manwich sauce from scratch, they are called sloppy joes or similar names.
-It also looks like you should really add some raw vegetables, or large green salad.
-That is a lot of heavy food.

 You should figure approx. 1/4 lb hamburger for each person because of the way it cooks down.
 I don't think that 2 boxes of pasta will be enough, I had to put a meal together for 20 people a few months ago and 2 boxes of the